pythoninthegrass/python_template/README.md

 ## TODO
 * [Open Issues](https://github.com/pythoninthegrass/python_template/issues)
+* Markdown automation
+  * Look for an extension similar to [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) that updates file/directory links when they move
 * Webdev
   * Django
       * Merge with [docker_python](https://github.com/pythoninthegrass/docker_python) and put the latter on an ice float